deg/sodium/README.md

 Sodium 0.9.0 introduces incompatible changes.

 I have divided Sodium into two libraries.
-Sodium retains the Soda-ash/Semantic-UI code.
-But, all the more general utilities have been moved to a new library, [Iron](https://github.com/deg/iron).
+The Soda-ash/Semantic-UI code remains in Sodium.
+But all the more general utilities have been moved to a new library, [Iron](https://github.com/deg/iron).
 As of today, this is working well enough for me to use.
-But there will be teething pains, so please let me know if you hit any snags.
+But there may be teething pains, so please let me know if you hit any snags.

 ## Introduction